 Wellbeing is a group effort

-June is National Employee Wellbeing Month.
-Take the opportunity to ignite your commitment to employee wellbeing by celebrating and supporting your employees through social connection at the workplace in the following ways.
+Take the opportunity to ignite your commitment to employee wellbeing, and celebrate your supportive and inclusive environment in the following ways:

 2. Integrate wellbeing into ongoing manager conversations.
 Employees can benefit from managers who work wellbeing into ongoing conversations.
 Training managers on your organization's wellbeing resources that are available through current benefits and perks is a good place to start.
 Review performance management practices that equip managers to include wellbeing goals in employee development plans.
+Having managers who are trained to model positive behaviors, have conversations around health, create an environment of psychological safety and effectively refer employees to resources can be the difference between an effective and ineffective strategy.

 Author Information